Check Your Website Security Before Its Too Late!

 You've probably tried to visit a website before, only to find that your browser has blocked the site because one or more of its webpages contains malware.
-But how about the website owners?
+But what about the website owners?
 Do they realize that their site is infected?
 Shouldn't they have noticed before your browser did?
 The answer is "yes."
 Follow these steps to make sure your site is secured:

 Check Out Google